LogoLogo

 Integrating Into Your Application

-The AxsunOCTControl API can be called into from source code platforms that support .NET library integration.
+The AxsunOCTControl.NET API can be called into from source code platforms that support .NET library integration.
 The basic syntax for several common languages is shown below:

 C#